Remedial notice review policy

 Can a review application be withdrawn?

-You can seek to withdraw your application for review at any time by writing to the Internal Review Unit.
+You can seek to withdraw your application for internal review at any time by writing to the Internal Review Unit.
 This may happen for many reasons, including that you have complied with the remedial notice under review in the meantime.

-Acceptance of a request to withdraw a review application will be at the discretion of the review officer.
+Acceptance of a request to withdraw a review application will be at the discretion of the internal review officer.

 What happens if the notice is revoked?

-If the remedial notice under review is revoked by the authorised officer during the review period, then the need for an internal review is removed and you will be notified that the internal review has been discontinued.
+If the remedial notice under review is revoked by the authorised officer or EPA during the review period, then the need for an internal review is removed and you will be notified that the internal review has been discontinued.

 Appealing our decision at VCAT